Sacred Heritage in Sri Lanka

 12. Thuparamaya (Anuradhapura District)

-• Significance: The first stupa built in Sri Lanka, enshrining the Buddha’s collarbone relic.
+• Significance: The first stupa built in Sri Lanka, enshrining the Buddha’s collarbone

 • History: Constructed by King Devanampiya Tissa in the 3rd century BCE.